OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 ## What is Open Source Software <a name="What_OSS"></a>

+Virtually all modern scientific research workflows rely on a range of software tools, operating on different datasets, with different parameters, and applied iteratively in various ways.
 Open Source Software (OSS) is computer software in which the full source code is available under a specific license that enables other users to access, modify, and redistribute that code for any purpose.
 Typically, as a result of this, it is easier to obtain compared to proprietary software, and re-use for analysis, simulation, and visualisation for research.
 Because OSS requires such a license, it typically remains free of charge by default.

 OSS fits into the broader scheme of Open Science as it makes helps to make the full research environment,including the software and code that produced the research results, fully accessible.
-As such, it forms a necessary component for the reproducibility of research, along with other aspects such as sharing data.
+As such, it forms a necessary component for the repeatability and reproducibility of research (both personally and by others), along with other aspects such as sharing data.

 Some of the common advantages include: